rich-iannone/unidecoder/README.md

 ```

 Written in German, it contains umlaut letters and the ß character, all of which are not part of the US-ASCII character set.
-To process this text, read the lines into R.
+To process this text, read the lines into an **R** object and call the `unidecode` function with `language = "German"`.

 ```R
 # Read the poem from the file 'Totentanz.txt' in '/inst/examples/'